 The physical arrangement of class interiors should change, as well.
 The rigid and somewhat crowded designs of traditional classes won’t work well.
 More space for mobility and interaction is needed, so desks should be spaced further apart, and also in a way where students face each other rather than all facing the teacher.

 Schools need to implement a rapid introduction of tech infrastructure where it currently doesn’t exist.
 To support the use of interactive flat panels, fast and consistent access to cloud services (especially storage) is of paramount importance.
 If your school doesn’t have cloud service accounts, now is the time to get them.
-As mentioned above, they’re essential to the way Gen Alpha studies vis a vis online learning, inquiry-based learning, educational games, and much more.
+As mentioned above, they’re essential to the way Gen Alpha studies: blended or hybrid learning, inquiry-based learning, educational games, and much more.
 With cloud server access, students and teachers can access content and tasks anywhere and anytime.
 Plus, centerpiece interactive displays were designed with convenient and quick cloud server access in mind.

 We highly recommend having a full time Chief Innovation Officer or similar role at every school or at least on the district level.
 The role focuses entirely on studying and anticipating new learning trends and needs as technology evolves and so do the young ones.
 The person in charge then formulates responses to emerging needs and solutions to new challenges.
 Simply treating technology and innovation as a by-product of education or an ancillary role won’t suffice.
 Keeping up with changes has becomes so vital, it now requires someone doing it full time.